The-Muffinized-Network/.github/profile/README.md

 Have questions, concerns, or feedback?
 Reach out to us via [Discord](https://discord.muffinized.net/), and our support team will assist you promptly.

-## Contributing
+## Suggestions and bug reports

-We welcome contributions and suggestions!
+We welcome suggestions!
 If you have ideas for enhancing our network or want to report issues, please let us know through [GitHub](https://github.com/The-Muffinized-Network) or via [Discord](https://discord.muffinized.net/).

 ## Acknowledgements